canonical/ubuntu.com/templates/kubernetes/docs/operations.md

 ## Install and configure kubectl

 You will need **kubectl** to be able to use your Kubernetes cluster.
-If it is not already installed (it is automatically installed if you used conjure-up to deploy **Charmed Kubernetes**), it is easy to add via a snap package:
+If it is not already installed, it is easy to add via a snap package:

 ```bash
 sudo snap install kubectl --classic